ploomber/ploomber/doc/user-guide/scaffold.rst

           product: output/my-new-task.ipynb

 Executing ``ploomber scaffold`` will create a base task at ``tasks/my-new-task.py``.
-This also works with Python functions and SQL scripts.
+This command also works with Python functions and SQL scripts.

-``ploomber scaffold`` works as long as your ``pipeline.yaml`` file is in a standard location (:ref:`api-cli-default-locations`), hence, you can use it even if you didn't create your project with an initial call to ``ploomber scaffold``.
+``ploomber scaffold`` works as long as your ``pipeline.yaml`` file is in a standard location (:ref:`api-cli-default-locations`); hence, you can use it even if you didn't create your project with an initial call to ``ploomber scaffold``.